abbyDC/speech-recog-ml-task/README.md

 - stop
 - up
 - yes
-- _silence_
+- \_silence\_
-- _unknown_
+- \_unknown\_

 ## II.
 Data Preprocessing

-Upon closer inspection of the data, the 12 labels used in testing were not the same as the labels for training
+Upon closer inspection of the data, the 12 labels used for testing are not the same as the labels for training

-1. `unknown.py` script was used to compile all words which are not part of the 12 keywords into one label called '_unknown_'
+1. `unknown.py` script was used to compile all words which are not part of the 12 keywords into one label called '\_unknown\_'
     - only a subset of these were used to closely match the number of samples for the other labels

-2. `split_bg.py` script was used to split each sample in the '_background_noises_' label into 1 second chunks
+2. `split_bg.py` script was used to split each sample in the \'_background_noises\_' label into 1 second chunks
     - each sample from the other labels were 1 second wavs so there was a need to match the file size with this label
-    - the preprocessed wavs were saved under the '_silence_' label
+    - the preprocessed wavs were saved under the '\_silence\_' label

 ## III.
 Training